-The Via Dolorosa pilgrimage has been followed since early Christianity, beginning as soon as it became safe to do so after Constantine legalized the religion (mid-4th century).
-Over the centuries, the route has changed several times.
+Over the centuries the path has changed several times.
 Today, the main route of the Via Dolorosa has 14 stations along the way.

-Although the route has changed, for most pilgrims, the exact location of each event along the Via Dolorosa is of little importance.
-The pilgrimage has great meaning due to its proximity to the original events and the reflection upon them along the way.
-Crucifixion
+Although the route has changed, for most pilgrims, the exact location of each landmark along the Via Dolorosa is of little importance.
+The pilgrimage has profound meaning due to its proximity to the original events, and the reflection upon them along the way to the crucifixion.

-It was normal for condemned criminals to carry the horizontal, or cross-beam part of their own cross to the place of crucifixion, but not the upright.
-To simply kill the person was not enough, humiliation was also a part of the punishment.
-The victim was usually stripped totally naked for both the procession and the execution.
+It was not enough to kill the person; humiliation was also a part of the punishment.
+The victim was usually naked for both the procession and the execution.

 Verses 21-22: "So the chief priests of the Jews said to Pilate, "Do not write, 'The King of the Jews,' but rather, 'This man said, I am King of the Jews.'"
 22Pilate answered, "What I have written I have written."

-If you remember, there was a city on the western shores of the "Sea of Galilee" named Tiberias after the leader "Tiberius."
-It was a large Greek oriented City in which the most religious Jews would not enter.
+There was a city on the western shores of the "Sea of Galilee" named Tiberias after the leader, "Tiberius."
+It was a large, wicked, Greek oriented City, in which most Jews would not enter.